AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 # Testing  and Coupling

 Most unit testing in C#, .NET and ASP code could be done better.
-I mean in ways that produce better outcomes, better code, and make your life as a developer easier.
+Less coupled.
+And that would produce better outcomes, better code, and make your life as a developer easier.

 Below I present a better way that you might already be aware of but probably would benefit from using more.

- I was sold on the better way not from a good logical argument but by working with these approaches.
+ I was sold on the better, less coupled way not from a good logical argument but by working with these approaches.
 This is all from experience, I have seen these code testing styles, for years on end.

 ## Preamble